Other: candle berry, southern bayberry, wax myrtle

 Dried root bark and sometimes just the root.

 Powders, teas, tinctures, and poultices.
 The tea should be drunk hot.
 Poultices are usually made by combining bayberry and slippery elm.
-In some countries a strong bark decoction is used to kill insects, and in Sweden the tree is burned on fires as a smudge for insect repellent.

 The bayberry tree is said to impart good luck and prosperity to the house next to which it is planted.
 Many rituals involving good luck have revolved around the bayberry tree.
 For instance, it is thought that if you burn a bayberry candle on New Years Eve you will have good luck the following year, or if you carry a piece of the bark or berries around in a small satchel, or a dry leaf in your wallet, it will attract money.